jm0nsta96/jm0nsta96.github.io/_posts/2016-12-4-thoughts.md

 I thought...

 ### SocketIO Thoughts
 I most definitely believe that the SocketIO section of this class was the most difficult part of this class.
 I did end up completing both parts of our main SocketIO assignment, but it was very difficult.
 I had trouble with the linking of the different files.
-Trying to connect the python with the javascript and the HTML was pretty difficult to understand, in my opinion.
+Trying to connect the python with the Javascript and the HTML was pretty difficult to understand, in my opinion.

-    * If you plan on doing any SocketIO stuff in the future make sure you know what you are doing!
+-If you plan on doing any SocketIO stuff in the future make sure you know what you are doing!

 ### Overall Thoughts
 Although I did take my professors advice and I tried to learn HTML and Python over the summer.
 I still feel as though I struggled a lot in this class, because everything was so brand new to me and I was trying to learn so many different languages at once.
 Before this class I had never worked with Python, HTML, Postgres or any type of SQL Query Language, or with building websites or applications.
 I feel like I should have waited and taken this class after going through a few more courses here at the university, especially CPSC 348 – Web Application Development.